model-checking/verify-rust-std/doc/src/challenges/0007-atomic-types.md

 - `atomic_umax`
 - `atomic_umin`

+#### Part 3: Safe Abstractions

-Also write contracts enforcing that the functions are not invoked with `order`s that would cause them to panic.
+For each of the safe methods that invoke an unsafe function from Part 2, write contracts that ensure that they are not invoked with `order`s that would cause panics.

+For example, `atomic_store` panics if invoked with `Acquire` or `AcqRel` ordering.
+In this case, you would write contracts on the safe `store` methods that enforce that they are not called with either of those `order`s.

-#### Part 3: Atomic Intrinsics
+#### Part 4: Atomic Intrinsics

 Write and verify safety contracts for the intrinsics invoked by the unsafe functions from Part 2 (in `core::intrinsics`):